Hijack the Seas: Tsunami

 The waves curled back on themselves as if offended or as if Moses had arrived to part them.
 Only it wasn’t Moses who stumbled out of there a moment later.
 It was two bedraggled-looking women, both on two feet because this mermaid could transform.

-Of course, I’d learned that many, if not all, of the Margygr could, but I’d learned so much lately and had yet to really categorize or absorb any of it that I had just started accepting things.
-Which was why I didn’t react when a huge vampire grabbed me, spun me around, and planted a fang-filled kiss on my cheek because I’d shifted him through the portal a minute ago and thus saved his life.
-And why I just stood there as a fey prince who hated my guts clapped me on the back, hard enough almost to force me to my knees, but he was smiling, so I decided to let it go.
+Of course, I’d learned that many, if not all, of the Margygr could.
+But I’d learned so much lately and had yet to really categorize or absorb any of it that I had just started accepting things.
+Which was why I didn’t react when a huge vampire grabbed me, spun me around, and planted a fang-filled kiss on my cheek.

 I’d saved him, too, by absorbing a bunch of power that some other merpeople had cast in a flooded, quickly collapsing room in another world.
 It had been intended for a spell to hold the ceiling up, or what was left of it, but it hadn’t worked because it wasn’t just the room collapsing.
-It had been the whole world, which was why they’d been killed before they could direct their magic anywhere and why the rest of us had been about to follow suit until I grabbed it and stuffed it down.
+It had been the whole world, which was why the Margygr had

-I could do that, as my mother had been the goddess Artemis, and while I hadn’t gotten much of the godly side of the family tree, I could consume power the same way she had.
+I could do that, as my mother had been the goddess Artemis, and while I hadn’t gotten much of the godly side of the family tree, I could consume magical energy the same way she had.
 I couldn’t drag it out of someone like her but had to wait until they coughed it up.
-Fortunately, the Margygr had, in preparation for a spell they'd never had a chance to cast.
+Fortunately, the Margygr had, in preparation for a spell they’d never had a chance to cast.

 I stared around and didn’t understand anything.
-But then I was grabbed by the rest of our party, including a water-logged demigoddess named Bodil and Pritkin, my other half, my partner in crime, and the guy I was gonna drag to an alter if we ever got out of here, wherever here was.
+But then I was grabbed by the rest of our party, including a water-logged demigoddess named Bodil and Pritkin, my other half, my partner in crime, and the guy I was gonna drag to an altar if we ever got out of here, wherever here was.
 Because it was supposed to be Earth, but . . .

 It didn’t look like it.

 But before I could point that out, the water, which had been spewing out of the portal with enthusiasm, hitting the wall where it had tossed us and flooding the floor up to our knees, abruptly cut out.
-The little knot of us all stopped grabbing and hugging each other to stare at it, with what was probably varying levels of shock.
-Considering that mine was pretty high and that hadn’t been my world that had just died, I couldn’t imagine what the rest were feeling.
+Our little knot stopped grabbing and hugging each other to stare at it, with what was probably varying levels of shock.
+Bodil, the oldest of us, abruptly sat down in the flood and went blank.

 Or maybe, like me, they just had no idea where the heck we were.
 That was even more of a problem when the portal disappeared as abruptly as the water had.
 I guessed its energy had allowed it to persist another few seconds before the magic ran out, but it was gone now, and with it went most of our light.